asyncapi/generator/README.md

 ### CLI usage with npx instead of npm

-The [npx](https://www.npmjs.com/package/npx) is very useful when you want to run generator in CI/CD environment.
-In such scenario you do not want to install generator globally and most environments that provide Node.js and npm, also provide npx out of the box.
+The [npx](https://www.npmjs.com/package/npx) is very useful when you want to run Generator in CI/CD environment.
+In such a scenario, you do not want to install generator globally and most environments that provide Node.js and npm, also provide npx out of the box.

 ```bash
 npx -p @asyncapi/generator ag ./asyncapi.yaml @asyncapi/html-template